Kajotte-studio/Python-datetime/README.md

 ✦ **Distribution:** Use these resources as a foundation for larger, more complex systems.

 *Note: We kindly ask that the original authorship notice (Kajotte Studio) remains in the source headers.*

 ---
+### Support the project
+If you find this project useful, you can support its further development:
+- [Sponsor via GitHub](https://github.com/sponsors/Kajotte-studio) (Preferred for GitHub users)
+- [Support via Ko-fi / Stripe](https://ko-fi.com/kajottestudio) (No GitHub account required)

+---